Cost recovery for the inspection of notifications for onshore 'boreholes'

 Cost recoverable activities

-HSE will recover its costs, based on an hourly rate, for the time spent in assessing notifications submitted under the provisions of regulations 6(1), 6(2), 6(3), 6(4) and 6(5) of BSOR.
+HSE will recover its costs, based on an hourly rate, for the time spent in inspecting notifications submitted under the provisions of regulations 6(1), 6(2), 6(3), 6(4) and 6(5) of BSOR.
 This includes time spent on the following activities:

-- desktop assessment work;
+- desktop inspection work;

 - on-site verification inspection work;